 As long as you’re together, take the time to express yourself and hear each other.
 Doing so will help you to maintain a healthy relationship and be honest with yourself and your partner.

-Suppose you are having problems with your long-distance relationship.
-In that case, there are ways you can try to fix them, provided both of you are willing to make an effort and hear each other out.
+You can fix most problems in your long-distance relationship, provided both of you are willing to make an effort and hear each other out.

 For example, the solution may be seeing each other more often, moving in together, taking a temporary break, or ending your relationship altogether.